- Notary Stamps

-How do I update my address for my Michigan notary commission?
+How do I update my address on my Michigan notary commission?

 Michigan notaries are required to update their address information by notifying the Secretary of State or by completing the “Request for Duplicate/Notice of Change” form.
 The notary’s new address information must match what is listed on the notary’s driver’s license or personal identification card.
 There is no charge to correct the notary’s records with the Secretary of State.
 To download the Michigan Notary Public Request for Duplicate/Notice of Change form, click here.